sorbet/sorbet/website/docs/faq.md

 > now have an incorrect understanding of how the std lib behaves.

-Another alternative is to define new methods that are stricter about arguments, and use these in place of std lib methods:
+Another alternative is to define new methods that are stricter about arguments, and use these in place of stdlib methods:

 ```ruby
 class Array